 This recipe uses two whole butternut squashes.
 Here is how to prepare and cook them:

-- brush a little oil on the top (If eating oil-free then skip this step – the squashes just won’t brown up as well but will still be delicious.)
+Brush a little oil on the top including where you scooped out the seeds.
+(If eating oil-free then skip this step – the squashes just won’t brown up as well but will still be delicious.)

-- If you want to cut down on the cooking time, you can cook in the microwave for about 10 minutes first.
-Then cut and scoop the seeds before putting in the oven.
-You will still get a nicely roasted butternut squash but in half the cooking time.
+If you want to cut down on the cooking time, you can cook the butternut squash in the microwave for about 10 minutes first.
+Then cut and scoop the seeds out from the butternut squash havles before putting them in the oven.
+You will still get lovely roasted butternut squash but with less cooking time.

-- You will be scooping out some of the flesh of the butternut squash, chopping it up and adding it to the curried chickpea mixture.
+After roasting the butternut squash, you will be scooping out some of the flesh of the butternut squash, chopping it up, and adding it to the curried chickpea mixture.
 Ensure that the cooked butternut squash is tender enough to easily scoop out the flesh.

 Chop the shallot (or other onion of choice).
 Saute in oil (or veggie broth) until softened – about 3-5 minutes.
 Stir in the seasonings and continue sauteing for a short minute until fragrant.